Yuhua-Wang/PhotoAlbumWeb2.0/README.md

 # Photo Album Web Application

 This is a web application developed for UBC CPSC455 2021S.
 It allows users to add, display, edit, and delete photos and images.  <br/><br/>
-Technologies used in the project includes: React, Node.js, Express
+Technologies used in the project includes: React, Node.js, Express, MongoDB

 ## Overview